 NL-Lab is an interdisciplinary team conducting research into past and present Dutch culture and identity.

-The department for Digital Infrastructure develops sustainable infrastructures for humanities researchers in collaboration with national and international partners and through its R&D team innovates humanities research with new digital methods.
+The department for Digital Infrastructure develops sustainable infrastructures for humanities researchers in collaboration with national and international partners.

-Our Business Office offers professional support and advice to our employees and management in securing research grants, improving communication and maximizing career opportunities.
+Our department of Operational Management offers professional support and advice to our employees and management in securing research grants, improving communication and maximizing career opportunities.